If your Mac is in an excellent condition, you expect it to follow any commands promptly. The speed of a good Mac is almost always instant.

-This quick solution should work well and solve your problem if you had been trying to force empty trash your Mac.
+This quick solution should work well and solve your problem if you had been trying to force empty the trash on your Mac.
 Securely emptying your Mac might be something a professional will know more about.
 Leave the option unchecked and you should be able to easily empty your trash without further requirements.

 If you didn’t find this option on your Mac because you’re running a newer version of macOS, proceed to the other solutions below.

-Fix #2: Use a Mac Cleaner App.
+Fix #2: Use a Mac Cleaner App to Empty the Trash.

 Did you know, you can avoid all frustrations that come with outdated drivers and incompatible software by downloading and installing one app?
-The MacRepair app is your one-stop solution to all problems plaguing your PC and this download is certified for macOS.
+The MacRepair app is your one-stop solution to all problems plaguing your Mac and this download is certified for macOS.
 To download and get started:

 - Visit Outbyte.com to download the Mac repair tool.